catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 Hard link is different name of the original file (Like a duplicate copy of the original file)\
 Having same file size as original file\
+We cannot create a hard link for a directory to avoid recursive loops\
 Inode number of hardlink is the EXACTLY SAME as the original file
 ``` bash
   inode #100 <------ originalfile
   inode #100 <------ hardlink1
   inode #100 <------ hardlink2
  ```
- If we delete the original file, the hard links will still contain data that were in original file
+ If we delete the original file, the hard links will still contain data that were in original file\
+ Removing hard link, just reduces the link count, but doesn’t affect other links

 ### Create Soft link (Symlink) to a file/directory
 1. Create symlink for the files (-s flag specify symbolic link)